expo/examples/with-tv/README.md

 # TV Example

-Creates a project that can build for Apple TV and Android TV targets.
+This is an Expo project that can be built for Apple TV and Android TV targets, and also supports mobile and web platforms.

-This project uses
+In addition to Expo SDK packages, this project uses

 - the [React Native TV fork](https://github.com/react-native-tvos/react-native-tvos), which supports both phone (Android and iOS) and TV (Android TV and Apple TV) targets
 - the [React Native TV config plugin](https://github.com/react-native-tvos/config-tv/tree/main/packages/config-tv) to allow Expo prebuild to modify the project's native files for TV builds